 7 Reasons Good Moms Make Amazing Leaders

-- It takes a lot to shock them – My mom’s favorite story is when I ate the diaper pail deodorizer.
+My mom’s favorite story is when I ate the diaper pail deodorizer.
 I’ve got some doozies from my own kids.
 Moms deal with such stupidity around the clock.
-So it take more than a little workplace nonsense to get them rattled.
+So it takes more than a little workplace nonsense to get them rattled.

-- Juggling is a way of life – For most moms, juggling has become an important survival skill.
+For most moms, juggling has become an important survival skill.
 This translates well to prioritizing and getting a heck of a lot done.
+And in all that juggling, good moms learn to keep perspective on what matters most.

-- They have to act like grown-ups – My friend says that she considers a finished book report a win if the kid is the only one crying.
-Moms get enough drama at home, they don’t have energy to get sucked into more of it at work.
+My friend says that she considers a finished book report a win if the kid is the only one crying.
+Moms get enough drama at home, they don’t have the energy to get sucked into more of it at work.

-Thank you moms for all you do to grow the future–and for translating those skills to your day job.
+Thank you, moms (and dads) for all you do to grow the future–and for translating those skills to your day job.